 Obviously.
-Where else are you going to find all the best Freshers Week events with tickets available to buy?
+Where else are you going to find all the best Freshers Week events?
 Not only that, our frequently updated app is packed with clubbing events, featuring performances from some of the biggest DJ names, live gigs, from both underground and established musicians and bands, comedy shows, food events and so much more!

 Deliveroo and/or Just Eat:

 This should need very little explanation.
 We all know the drill.
 We go out, we have a few too many shandies, we get a bit giddy and we have the time of our lives... and then our alarms go off the following day and the severity of last nights antics becomes apparent.
 There's no way you could possibly venture out into society in your condition.
 There's only one thing for it.
 Food to your door.
 A marvel of modern living.